 (1) The Municipal Planning Tribunal is a Tribunal of record and must record all proceedings, but is not obliged to provide the in -committee discussions to any member of the public or any person or body.

-(2) The Municipality must make the record of the Municipal Planning Tribunal available to any person upon payment of the fee approved by the Council.
+(2) The Municipality must make the record of the Municipal Planning Tribunal available to any person upon request and payment of the fee approved by the Council.
+In accordance with the PATIA by-law of the municipality.

 Commencement date of operations of Municipal Planning Tribunal for local municipal area